Do NRIs Need to Have an NRE/NRO Account to Send Money to India?

 If you are an NRI residing outside India and operating resident savings account back home, I recommend you convert your home account to NRO account right now.

 To convert savings account to NRO account, contact your bank to make the changes.
 The bank will change your status on the account, and your account number stays the same.
+If you opt for this option, you don’t have to worry about changing your account number if you pay any monthly EMI/SIP etc.

 You can also close the savings account with your current bank and open a new NRO account with a different bank in case you decide to change your bank (in which case you will have a new account number for your NRO account).
+With this option, because you will have a new NRO account number, you will need to inform the respective banks/companies about your new account number.

+If you have no income in India to be deposited, you can simply just close your savings bank account and open a new NRE account.
 To open a new NRE account, you can contact the bank you want to open an account with by calling them, or you can do it online.
 Most of the banks have online application portals which you can access for more details on the process.

 If you have any queries or suggestions to add to this topic, please do write in the comments section below.